-Question: How many visits will I need to make?
+Question: How many visits to National Jewish Health will I need to make?

 Answer: National Jewish Health has a different philosophy on patient appointments from other medical centers or doctors offices.
 We spend time with you reviewing your complete medical history and current symptoms and treatment, as well as the results of any new testing.
 Our physicians seek diligently to find the right diagnosis and treatment.
 The length of your appointment will vary based on your specific needs.
 New patient appointments can vary from a one hour initial visit to a week long evaluation if you are an out-of-state patient.

-Question: What can I anticipate at my appointment?
+Question: What can I anticipate at my appointment at National Jewish Health?

 Answer: You will spend approximately one to two hours with the doctor on your first visit.
 You may have testing (allergy, laboratory, and/or imaging) and you may see other doctors and providers.
 Your doctor is committed to spending as much time as you need to answer your questions, and to diagnose and treat your condition.